jiehuaou/demo-1to-many/bidirectional-N-to-N.md

 redundant join table.

 As to which side to make the owning entity, there is no correct answer, it depends on what your system thinks is best.
-The relationship will only be persisted when entries are put in the owning side so you have to ask yourself whether you more commonly change a SideA's list or SideB's list. **If SideA owns the relationship then you update the relationship by adding or removing SideB instances from a SideA instance** . but if you had a list of SideA instances for a SideB that you wanted to persist, you
+The relationship will only be persisted when entries are put in the owning side, so you have to ask yourself whether you more commonly change a SideA's list or SideB's list. **If SideA owns the relationship then you update the relationship by adding or removing SideB instances from a SideA instance** . but if you had a list of SideA instances for a SideB that you wanted to persist, you